Havner/fvp-cca-scripts/provided/README.md

 Config for the linux kernel.
 Based on the one from islet with make oldconfig on newer kernel.

+## config-linux-realm

+Config for the linux kernel running in real.
+Based on the one from islet with make oldconfig on newer kernel.

 ## config-fvp

 Configuration for running the FVP.
 Tried one from TF-A docs but it didn't work.
 This one is from islet.

+## run-lkvm.sh

+Script for running realm linux on lkvm.

 # Other